hfu/otaniemi.vite/README.md

     ```
 - The default map center is set to Otaniemi, Espoo, Finland, with zoom 13.66 at [60.18498, 24.82685]
 - With MapLibre GL JS, a geolocation control, a zoom control, and a scale control are added to the map.
+- Set "glyphs": "https://hfu.github.io/geist.sdf/{fontstack}/{range}.pbf" at style.json to use the font from the Geist project.

 ## 📦 Prerequisites
 - Node.js (version 18.x or higher recommended)